m5stack/m5-docs/docs/en/uiflow/advanced.md

 <h3><mark>Receiver</mark></h3>

 > Display the local mac address on the screen, use the data receiving block and create two variables for receiving the sender's address and data content.
 The data is processed inside the receiving block function for display or judgment and other operations.
-For example, the lower program controls the LED light switch by judging whether the received data is "1".
+For example, the following program controls the LED light switch by judging whether the received data is "1".

 __Note: The created variable name is not allowed to be consistent with the parameter name, ie variables with the names "addr" and "data" are not allowed to be used for data acquisition __